 3. On va sortir!

 I discovered this a few months back when reading a magazine about France and I LOVE this concept.
-Unfortunately, I haven’t yet been able to try it, but I think I definitely will, as soon as we move to France.
+Unfortunately, I haven’t yet been able to try it, but I think I definitely will some day.

 Basically, this is a website where, after registering, you can list an activity you want to do on a certain day, time and place and invite anyone (you can put a limited number of people if you like) to join you.
 This is another great initiative for people to leave their TV, computers etc. at home and meet “real” people outside and together engage in “real” activities.